Our adaptive clothing guide & collection

 Inner waistband pulls.

-Belt attached at the side seam for comfort of the wearer.
+Belt attached at the side seam for the comfort of the wearer.

-Button removed on the storm flap at the back – for comfort of wearer when seated.
+Button removed on the storm flap at the back for the comfort of the wearer when seated.

 Denim jeans